Exmark Z Turf Equipment Backyard Life

 A freestanding greenhouse of individual panes of glass

 Freestanding greenhouses are built exactly as their name implies.
-Because they aren’t attached to another structure, you can place them anywhere you’d like.
+Because they aren’t attached to another structure, you can place them anywhere.
 But, just make sure your site is level and receives plenty of light.
 While more expensive than attached greenhouses, they provide a lower per-plant cost since more plants can typically be grown in them.

 An attached greenhouse on the side of a gambrel roofed building

 Attached, or lean-to greenhouses offer the advantage of having one sturdy wall already in place.
-This results in less to build, and lighter greenhouse walls.
-A lean-to greenhouse is usually less expensive than other models, and entails only having to build three sides.
+A lean-to greenhouse is usually less expensive than other models—and is easier to build, with having only three sides to erect.
 They’re great for growing herbs, seedlings, and some vegetables when space is at a premium.
-One of their disadvantages, however, is that sunlight will be limited to only three sides.
+One of their disadvantages, however, is that sunlight will be limited to only those three sides.

 Tomato plants growing inside a freestanding tunnel greenhouse